danielw-dev/sapper-template/README.md

 # sapper-template

-##ADDITIONS
+## ADDITIONS to this Template

-Includes extra support for SCSS in webpack and svelte config files and also includes appveyor and nowignore files
+Includes support for SCSS in webpack and svelte config files and also includes appveyor and nowignore files for deployment's

+Package.json running scripts ammended slightly for export deployment only (Suitable for more hosting platforms)

 ## Getting started